-In spring 2016, Georgia Tech joined the Center for the Integration of Research, Teaching and Learning (CIRTL) Network.
+Georgia Tech is an active member of the Center for the Integration of Research, Teaching and Learning (CIRTL) Network.
 The CIRTL Network is comprised of 46 research universities that collaborate to prepare future faculty in all disciplines, with a particular emphasis on STEM fields.
-Some examples of CIRTL programming and courses include: (1) a massive open online course (MOOC) focusing on evidence-based teaching in undergraduate STEM courses; (2) creating assessments and evaluation plans; (3) teaching with technology; and (4) the college classroom.
-As a CIRTL member, Georgia Tech graduate students and postdocs will gain:
+With access to the on-line resources afforded to all member institutions, Georgia Tech graduate students and postdocs will gain:

 - Expanded opportunities for future faculty preparation in teaching.